 *I know most of the nice email editors have an image editor for your screen shots and I know the editing can be done in the email editor.
 The point is it still needs to be done and a lot of people use Gmail so there.

-While the Evernote Pc application is running hitting the print screen key will bring up a little undocked window and some crawling ants to be manipulated.
+While the Evernote Pc program is running hitting the print screen key will bring up a little undocked window and some crawling ants to be manipulated.
 Move the ants around until you’ve selected the area of the screen you want to clip and Hey presto you’re done.
 You now have a clipped screenshot of only the area of the screen you chose.

 Uses for the Evernote Screen shot Clipping: